thomassandsor/OpportunityWinDialog/README.md

       - **Sales Win Icon** <- Icon for the ribbon bar
   - Component Libraries
     - **SalesWin_DefaultCommandLibrary** <- Ribbon for the application
+   - Pages
+    - **Sales Win** <- Custom Page for closing the Opportunity
+   - Processes
+    - **Action - CloseOppty** <- Action for closing the Opportunity
+   - Clowd Flows
+    - **CloseOpptyPostTeams** <- Flow for closing the Opportunity and posting to teams
+   - Apps
+    - **Sales Win** <- A custom app just to display the entities needed to try out the solution